-Treating metabolic syndrome requires addressing several risk factors together.
-Our Simple Seven website, My Life Check, provides a scoring tool and checklist with seven key heart-healthy targets for improving the quality and length of your life.
-These simple seven things you can do will improve your overall cardiovascular health and greatly improve the individual risk factors that make up metabolic syndrome.
+Treating metabolic syndrome requires addressing several conditions together.
+My Life Check provides a scoring tool and checklist with seven key heart-healthy targets for improving the quality and length of your life.
+Life's Simple 7™ will improve your overall cardiovascular health and greatly improve the individual conditions that make up metabolic syndrome.

-- Getting Active.
+- Get active.
 Incorporate at least 150 minutes of moderately vigorous physical activity into your weekly routine.
 Walking is the easiest place to start, but you may want to experiment to find something else you like to do that gets your heart rate up.
 If needed, break your exercise up into several short, 10-minute sessions throughout the day to reach your goal.

-- Losing Weight.
+- Lose weight.
 Reduce your risk for heart disease by successfully losing weight and keeping it off.
-Learn your recommended calorie intake, the amount of food calories you're consuming, and the energy calories you''re burning off with different levels of physical activity.
+Learn your recommended calorie intake, the amount of food calories you're consuming, and the energy calories you're burning off with different levels of physical activity.
 Balance healthy eating with a healthy level of exercise to reach your goals.

 Clinical trials are scientific studies that determine if a possible new medical advance can help people and whether it has harmful side effects.
 Find answers to common questions about clinical trials in our Guide to Understanding Clinical Trials.